vojtechmares/kubernetes-training/README.md

 ### Service `type=LoadBalancer`

+## Deployment

+Deploying our application to *Pod* might be easy, but not a good idea.
+To deploy our app to Kubernetes and run it, we use *Deployment*.
+It is a layer of abstraction on top of *Pods* (and *ReplicaSet*).

-## ReplicaSet
+### ReplicaSet

-_ReplicasSet_ is a child resource to _Deployment_, which is used to keep track of revisions of pools of pods and allows to rollback to it if new revision of _Deployment_ is failing.
+*ReplicasSet* is a child resource to *Deployment*, which is used to keep track of revisions of pools of pods and allows to rollback to it if new revision of *Deployment* is failing.

 Today, ReplicaSet is usually not interacted with by users.

-## Deployment

-Deploying our application to _Pod_ might be easy, but not a good idea.
-To deploy our app to Kubernetes and run it, we use _Deployment_.
-It is a layer of abstraction on top of _Pods_ (and _ReplicaSet_).

 ### Updates